awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

          "Action": "marketplacecommerceanalytics:GenerateDataSet",
          "Resource": "*",
        },
-     ],
+     ],a
    }
    ```

 1. Choose **Review policy**, provide the inline policy with a descriptive name, like *GenerateDataSetPolicy*, and choose **Create policy**\.

 After updating the permissions, run the AWS CLI command again with the same credentials as this IAM user to complete the action\.

+For more information, see [Creating Policies in the IAM console](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.

  **My problem isn't listed here\.**